 I've received the contract.
 How do I complete it?

 You must sign the contract before the Actor.
 You and the Actor each get two copies – one to keep and one to file with Equity.
+Electronic signatures are permitted, using a third-party service such as Docu-Sign.

 Script, Rehearsal and Publicity Schedules